 It is recommended to enable ETW (Event Tracing for Windows) to enhance monitoring and troubleshooting capabilities.
 Additionally, ETW logs can capture a broad spectrum of data, including performance metrics and error details.

 ULS Logs Analysis Process

 Establish a remote desktop connection to the server EECSBWFE02.

-Navigate to E drive and open the folder, “Tools.
+Navigate to the “E” drive and open the folder named “Tools”.

 Open ULS viewer and click on “Open Logs in Realtime”